 ‘He’s really alive then?’

 ‘Yeah.’
 His hands rested on his hips.
-‘I’m sorry, Julianna.
-It’s really complicated.’
+‘Yeah, Julianna, he really is.
+But it’s complicated.’

 ‘Bunking with the Guild?
 It explains why he couldn’t find you.
 He really had no idea.’